sajonoso/jual/readme.md

 Under Linux the Jual VM is compared with the NodeJS runtime.

 ### Try it for yourself
 The included Windows 32-bit binaries are compiled using MingW (gcc version 4.8.1).
-Simply download these from the bin folder and run
+Simply download these from the bin folder and run.
 There are also binaries for Linux compiled under 32-bit RHEL 6.6

 ### Licensing